Events archive

 From Shore to Shore is presented by On The Wire in partnership The Business Confucius Institute at the University of Leeds, the Manchester Confucius Institute and Yang Sing restaurant.

-Meet The Author - Qaisra Shahraz
+Meet the author - Qaisra Shahraz

 Join Qaisra Shahraz, a critically acclaimed, prizewinning international author and winner of the National Diversity lifetime achiever award, to celebrate the publication of her bestselling first novel, The Holy Woman, in Mandarin Chinese.